Medical expert of the article

 Treatment of vulvodynia: drugs, therapy, surgery

-There is no treatment for vulvodynia, which works for all women.
-Women will have to try a combination of treatments for better results.
-These types of vulvodynia treatments can be offered by your doctor.
+There is no single treatment for vulvodynia that works for all women.
+Women will need to try a combination of treatments for the best results.
+Your doctor may suggest these types of vulvodynia treatments.
 Also remember that chronic pain can affect you emotionally.
-Consider group methods of emotional support, it is very effective.
+Consider group emotional support methods, they are very effective.

 - Medicines